-Frequently praised for her colourful, flexible voice and graceful stage presence, Canadian Layla Claire was a member of The Metropolitan Opera’s Lindemann Young Artist Development Program, making her debut there as Tebaldo (Don Carlo) under Yannick Nézet-Séguin.
-She has since returned to the Met’s stage for several guest appearances including the creation of the role of Helena in the Baroque pastiche The Enchanted Island under William Christie (available on Virgin Classics DVD) and as Anne Truelove (The Rake’s Progress).
+Layla Claire was a member of the Metropolitan Opera’s Lindemann Program, making her debut there as Tebaldo (Don Carlo) under Yannick Nézet-Séguin.
+Claire has since returned to The Met’s stage for several guest appearances including the creation of the role of Helena in the Baroque pastiche The Enchanted Island under William Christie (available on Virgin Classics DVD) and as Anne Trulove (The Rake’s Progress).
 In recent seasons, Claire has appeared as the Governess in Willy Decker’s new production of Britten’s The Turn of the Screw at Opernhaus Zürich, as Helena in Robert Carsen’s classic production of Britten’s A Midsummer Night’s Dream at Festival d’Aix-en-Provence, as Donna Elvira (Don Giovanni) at the 2016 Salzburger Festpiele under Alain Altinoglu, and in a highly-acclaimed Washington National Opera debut as Blanche de la Force in Francesca Zambello’s new production of Dialogues des Carmélites.Read More

-An expressive and diverse concert singer, Claire has twice collaborated with the Boston Symphony Orchestra in Mahler’s Symphony No.2 under both James Levine and Michael Tilson Thomas, and again in Mendelssohn’s A Midsummer Night’s Dream under Bernard Haitink.
-With Yannick Nézet-Séguin, she has performed both Beethoven’s Missa Solemnis and Symphony No.9 at Festival de Lanaudière, as well as Dvořák’s Stabat Mater with L’Orchestre Métropolitain.
-At Lincoln Center’s Mostly Mozart Festival she performed Beethoven’s Mass in C Major with Louis Langrée, and both Dvořák’s Requiem and Haydn’s Seasons at Grant Park Music Festival under Carlos Kalmar.
-This season, Layla joins both the San Francisco Symphony under Ragnar Bohlin and the Colorado Symphony under Brett Mitchell for Handel’s Messiah.
+An expressive and diverse concert singer, Claire has twice collaborated with the Boston Symphony Orchestra in Mahler’s Second Symphony under Michael Tilson Thomas, and again in Mendelssohn’s A Midsummer Night’s Dreamunder Bernard Haitink.
+With Yannick Nézet-Séguin, she has performed both Beethoven’s Missa Solemnis and Ninth Symphony at Festival de Lanaudière, as well as Dvořák’s Stabat Mater with L’Orchestre Métropolitain.
+At Lincoln Center’s Mostly Mozart Festival she appeared in Beethoven’s Mass in C Major with Louis Langrée, and both Dvořák’s Requiem and Haydn’s Die Jahreszeiten at Grant Park Music Festival under Carlos Kalmar.

 Management (The Americas)